 - 2011 – Pago Calzadilla, Pago de Los Balagueses

-If you happen to be a fan of Spanish wine and none of these names are immediately leaping off the screen at you, there’s a reason for this–they’re all in the regions of Castilla-La Mancha, Navarra, Valencia, Cariñena, and Utiel-Requena.
+If you happen to be a fan of Spanish wine and none of these names are immediately leaping off the screen at you, there’s a reason for this–they’re all in the regions of Castilla-La Mancha, Navarra, Valencia, Cariñena, Utiel-Requena, and Castilla y León.
 These are not Spain’s famous regions and while there may be some intending to attempt the process in the near future, for the last 12 years, none have thus making one wonder as to what kind of list this is exactly?

 Just to add to the confusion, this has nothing to do with Grandes Pagos de España which is a private group that has extremely little overlap.
 So, despite the intention of this, there’s not much saying that this is indeed an incredibly exclusive VIP party to join.
 It feels a lot more like the VIP line that you’ve bought your way in to.

-This is a Catalan-only scheme and it greatly resembles the Vino de pago system but is much more strict.
+This is a Catalan-only scheme and it greatly resembles the Vino de Pago system but is much more strict.
 It was also brought in to force one year earlier in 2002.
-Currently there are but 11 fincas (which, like in Spanish means, parcel in English) from seven different cellars in this scheme with two more on the books to emerge shortly:
+Currently there are but 14 finques (which, like in Spanish means, parcel in English) from 10 different cellars in six different Catalan DOs.
+There are supposedly more on the books to emerge, although the DOQ Priorat paratge classification as well as DO Penedès vi de mas, I’m not sure how much appeal there will continue to be for the Catalan-wide system.

 - 2006 – Clos Mogador (Clos Mogador)